sridharsabarish/yocto/Exercises/exercise1-poky.md

     - You can use the command `runqemu nographic` to get started.

     </details>

+## Part 5: Comparing with other images

+1. Run core-image-minimal
+1. Run core-image-full-cmd-line

+## Compare the two QEMU instance
+- Compare the /usr/bin
+- What are the common files.

 1. You have now successfully booted into the prebuilt image, can you find out how much memory and processor cores are present in the image?
     <details>